 Plus500 offers CFDs on both whole market and exclusive sector indices.

 To find these indices, log into your account and view instruments by category in the left column.
 Click on ‘Sector Indices’ and view the full list of tradable instruments.

 On the right side of each index row, click the information icon to see a summary of the index, buy & sell rates, trader’s sentiments, and many other insights that help inform traders of the index’s performance.

-Traders can check our platform or our social media pages to see when new indices CFDs are added.
+Traders can check our Instagram, Facebook, Telegram, Twitter, and Youtube channels to see when new index CFDs are added to our platform.

 Index CFDs offer traders an alternative instrument to individual stocks.
-Moving alongside the gains and losses of multiple companies, fluctuations are typically less drastic and move together with consumer confidence or major market events.
-This is in contrast to individual stocks which may see volatility as a result of a failed product launch, PR problem, poor sales, or various other factors.
+Moving alongside the gains and losses of multiple companies, fluctuations in indices are typically less drastic and move in line with consumer confidence or major market events.
+This is in contrast to individual stocks which may see volatility as a result of a failed product launch, PR problems, poor sales, or various other factors.

 While an individual company’s gains and losses do have an effect on the overall index value, they may be absorbed or offset by potential gains or losses of other companies in the index, which makes index trading more versatile.